Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: Maxwell's equations for Coulomb gauge

 Taking the Coulomb gauge, the vector and scalar potentials describe only the T and L components, respectively.
-For the Maxwell equations, we consider the potentials $\bm{\mathcal{A}} (\bm{x},t)$ induced by the densities $\bm{\mathcal{J}} (\bm{x},t)$ via the Green's function.
+For the Maxwell's equations, we consider the potentials $\bm{\mathcal{A}} (\bm{x},t)$ induced by the densities $\bm{\mathcal{J}} (\bm{x},t)$ via the Green's function.